 The Milton Gottardi Loyalton Museum

-The Museum is located on A24, just on the edge of town, on what locals call the "Six Mile Stretch", next to the city park.
-Pridefully, passed from local generation to local generation, the museum features Sierra County and Sierra Valley history, and displays on logging, agriculture, the Washoe Indians, and fraternal organizations.
+The Museum is currently located within the City Hall Building, moved from its former location by City Park.
+Pridefully passed from local generation to generation, the museum focuses on Sierra County and Sierra Valley history, featuring displays on logging, agriculture, the Washoe Indians, and fraternal organizations.
 You can also see an old school house, logging wagons, a donkey engine, and farm equipment.

 The Museum contains numerous artifacts, mostly from the Sierra Valley area (eastern part of Sierra County), plus historical photos, documents and books.
 The museum does have some genealogical information.

-The International Order of Odd Fellows' three story brick building in Loyalton was built around the turn of the 20th century.
+The International Order of Odd Fellows’ three story brick building in Loyalton was built around the turn of the 20th century.
 This building, along with the grocery store in Sierraville, are two of the few remaining buildings constructed of Sierra Valley brick.
-The picture to the right shows a Soda Fountain use in the Brick Store when is was known as the Huntly Store in 1911.
-The Brick Store may be seen on right side in header photo on the top of this webpage.
+The Featured Gallery, in the left sidebar, features a Soda Fountain use in the Brick Store when is was known as the Huntly Store in 1911.

 The museum is looking for volunteers to run the facility and tours.